sethshober/learnJS/final/conditionals.md

 }
 ```

 In the above example we used the `else…if` statement to create a condition to evaluate if the first one was false.
 In our example we had $100 dollars, which caused the first condition to evaluate to true and run the first block.
-Once a block runs it will not run other `else` or `else…if blocks.
+Once a block runs it will not run other `else` or `else…if` blocks.
 If we had $10 the first condition would have been false, and it would have gone to the second condition in the `else…if`, evaluated to true and called the buyCoffee function.
 Due to this nature we can have some user error in the order of conditionals, as described below.

+<?prettify?>
 ```
 // I’ve switched the conditionals and left everything else the same. function buyCoffee() {